the Solarys Modular System by Michele Leonardi architect ©

 I published my project first time in November 2005 on the "Livingbox" international competition for prefabricated houses.
 Then I submitted my project to many house prefabrication companies, however none of them ever answered me.

 But here below is the demonstration that my prefabrication house system was valid, that is my project is feasible, because recently the company M.A.D.I. has marketed a project of "M.A.D.I.
-HOME FLATPACK" by the Italian architect Renato Vidal, who demonstrates that the folding system with hinged is valid and effective:
+HOME FLATPACK" by the Italian architect Renato Vidal, who demonstrates more generally that the folding system is valid and effective: